We ask that you do your best to make medical/dental appointments out of school time.

 Keeping us informed about your child’s absence.

-If your child is unwell please do not bring them to school.
-To prevent further infection it is necessary that children are kept at home for 24 hours after any bouts of diarrhoea or sickness.
+Coughs and colds are part of growing up and children can attend school with these.
+However, if your child is very unwell please do not bring them to school.
+To prevent further infection, it is necessary that children are kept at home for 24 hours after any bouts of diarrhoea or sickness.

 Please phone the school office to explain why your child is unable to attend, for whatever reason, and a letter confirming the reasons for absence must be provided upon returning to school.
 This information is essential in order for us to comply with our legal obligation to record absenteeism.